 Smallmouth bass flies have come a long way over the years.
 This arose from two main influences: the popularity and innovation in fly fishing streamers and the hundreds of designs and advances in general tackle smallmouth lures.
 The influence of general tackle would probably be the most important of these influences.
-In fact, it’s safe to say that virtually all of the top smallmouth bass flies have been inspired by some smallmouth bass lure.
+In fact, it’s safe to say that virtually all of the top smallmouth bass flies have been inspired by some smallmouth bass lure, and this goes for bass flies and bass fly fishing in general.
 Innovations in streamers helped fly anglers make new designs, but the designs themselves have almost invariably come from innovative smallmouth bass lures.
 This makes sense because so many more anglers pursue smallmouth bass with lures than they do with flies, and there are countless bass fishing tournaments with money on the line.
 Big money means big innovation.

 Smallmouth flies still have some limitations, but they’re getting better and better.
 We have a ton of options.
 But before you head out and purchase a million smallmouth bass flies to pursue smallmouth bass on the fly, you need to make sure you have you’re bases covered.
 The best way to do this is to think about how you can buy flies that offer you different options and versatility.